 Theology being the work of males, original sin was traced to the female.

-a-distant-mirror barbara-tuchman catholic-church christianity religion
+christianity religion catholic-church

 I think both Protestants and Catholics have killed the woman for the sake of the mother.
 (Rubem Alves, p.
 201)

-catholic-church protestantism women
+women catholic-church protestantism

 We are not some casual and meaningless product of evolution.
 Each of us is the result of a thought of God.